 Other Methods to Identify Vacuum Leaks

-If you know what you’re looking for, you can simply eyeball the vacuum hoses and tubes to find leaks.
+you’re looking for, you can simply eyeball the vacuum hoses and tubes to find leaks.
 When exposed to extreme temperatures and oxygen, vacuum hoses and tubes can crack or break.
 Also, the rubber intake tubes can become brittle and crack.

 A visual check and physical manipulation while the engine runs might reveal the leak.